 In December 2007, the FASB issued SFAS 160, which modifies reporting for noncontrolling interest (minority interest) in consolidated financial statements.
 SFAS 160 requires noncontrolling interest be reported in equity and establishes a new framework for recognizing net income or loss and comprehensive income by the controlling interest.
 SFAS 160 requires specific disclosures regarding changes in equity interest of both the controlling and noncontrolling parties and presentation of the noncontrolling equity balance and income or loss for all periods presented.
 SFAS 160 is effective for interim and annual periods in fiscal years beginning after December 15, 2008.

-The statement is applied prospectively upon adoption.
-Upon adoption, prior period financial statements will be restated for the presentation of the noncontrolling interest for comparability.
-Adoption of SFAS 160 will impact the presentation of noncontrolling interests in the Company's financial statements beginning in 2009.
+Upon adoption, prior period financial statements were recast for the presentation of the noncontrolling interest consistent with the retrospective application required by SFAS 160.
+The impact of the retrospective application of this standard is as follows: